Parallaxer/Parallaxer/README.md

     - A bidirectional interval with boundaries such that `from != to`.

 - `ParallaxCurve`:
-    - Used by an effect to transform progress inherited from its parent.
+    - Used by an effect to transform position inherited from its parent.

 ## Usage